For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him. 1 Cor. 5:21

 “…You were bought at a price.”
 I Cor.
 6:20

-“But Momma why…tell me why…why did you let your hands get so scarred and so rough.
-Why didn’t you get you some lotion or some crème?
+“But, Momma, why…tell me why…why did you let your hands get so scarred and so rough.
+Why didn’t you get you some lotion or some cream?
 Why didn’t you take better care of your hands?

 There was a long moment of silence.

 The mother reached around and caught her little daughter’s hands and pulled her around, picked her up and set her on her lap and said, “Mary, I’ve got something to tell you; maybe I should have told you this before now.”

 “Mary, there was mother who had prayed to God to give her a baby girl.
 And the Lord answered her prayers and gave her this baby girl.
 And she got so much joy in doing for this baby girl.
 She loved the sewing and the knitting and making clothes for this baby girl.

 “One day while this mother was ironing remembered that she needed something from the drug store and she looked there and the little baby girl in the crib sleeping.
 The mother thought I’ll ease off to the drug store and get these articles and get back before her nap is over.

 “And, Mary, this mother went to the drug store and on her way back, fire trucks passed her but she didn’t think nothing of it until she got to the corner.
 When she got to the corner and looked, the fire trucks were parked in front of her apartment; and the ladders were up to the third-floor window where she lived.

 “All of a sudden, Mary, she remembered that when she was ironing and had decided to go to the drug store she had left the iron on the board.
 And it was her apartment that was on fire and that her little girl was in there!